Anti-social behaviour: Psychotherapy

 Psychotherapy or talk therapy, although not always effective, can also be used to treat individuals with anti-social behaviour.
 Individuals can learn skills such as anger and violence management.
 This type of therapy can help individuals with anti-social behaviour bridge the gap between their feelings and behaviours, which they lack the connection previously.
 It is most effective when specific issues are being discussed with individuals with anti-social behaviours, rather than a broad general concept.
 This type of therapy works well with individuals who are at a mild to moderate stage of anti-social behaviour since they still have some sense of responsibility regarding their own problems.
 Mentalization-based treatment is another form of group psychotherapy shifting its focus on the relational and mental factors related to anti-social personality disorder rather than anger management and violent acts.
-This particular group therapy targets the mentalizing vulnerabilities and attachment patterns of patients by using a semi-structured group process focused on personal formulation and by establishing group values to promote learning from other members and generating "we-ness."
+This particular group therapy targets the mentalizing vulnerabilities and attachment patterns of patients by using a semi-structured group process focused on personal formulation and by establishing group values to promote learning from other members and generating "we-ness".

-When working with individuals with anti-social behaviour, therapist must be mindful of building a trusting therapeutic relationship since these individuals might have never experienced rewarding relationships.
+When working with individuals with anti-social behaviour, therapists must be mindful of building a trusting therapeutic relationship since these individuals might have never experienced rewarding relationships.
 Therapists also need to be reminded that changes might take place slowly, thus an ability for noticing small changes and constant encouragement for individuals with anti-social behaviour to continue the intervention are required.